ArilessTir/breast-pred/Notebooks/README.md

 ### Correlation
     A lot of data are highly corelated
-        Maybe we can group them
+        Maybe we can group them or delete some cause if the hypothese is too complex our model can overfit

     radius_mean: {'perimeter_mean': 0.9978552814938113,
                     'area_mean': 0.9873571700566119,